Junior Kerrie Cartwright fell in the quarterfinals of the Bedford Cup on Saturday.

 Tennis Community Clinic

-Jennifer Hyde enters her ninth season at the helm of the Florida State program.
-Hyde has led the Seminoles to six straight NCAA appearances, including their first ever Sweet 16 in 2010.
-With an exceptional list of accomplishments and milestones from her career at FSU, including an honor of ITA South Region Coach of the Year in both 2011 and 2007, Hyde looks to guide the Seminoles deep into the NCAA tournament in 2013.
+Jennifer Hyde enters her tenth season at the helm of the Florida State program.
+Hyde has led the Seminoles to seven straight NCAA appearances, including their first ever Sweet 16 in 2010.
+With an exceptional list of accomplishments and milestones from her career at FSU, including an honor of ITA South Region Coach of the Year in both 2011 and 2007, Hyde looks to guide the Seminoles deep into the NCAA tournament in 2014.

 At the start of the 2012-13 season, Hyde led five Seminoles to the Riviera/ITA-All-American Championships - the most to ever qualify for the event in Los Angeles in FSU history.